-Photographs of a mural created by graffiti artist Piotr Pauk and sign painter Mohamed Mbwena Omar in Mnarani, a Kilifi suburb.
-Painted on the wall of a local elementary school, the work borrows imagery from Kenyan banknotes to convey values of knowledge and work.
+Photographs of a mural created by graffiti artist Piotr Pauk and sign painter Mohamed Mbwena Omar in Mnarani, a Kilifi suburb, also are on display.
+Painted on the wall of a local elementary school, the work borrows imagery from Kenyan banknotes to convey values of knowledge and labour.

-Pieces and photographs from a fashion event produced by photographer Emilia Łapko and designer Wacu Kihara.
-Sewn by local tailors, pieces created for the show that took place on a Kilifi sidestreet combine traditional khanga fabric and Polish linen.
+Pieces and photographs from a fashion show produced by photographer Emilia Łapko and designer Wacu Kihara that took place on a Kilifi side street are included in the exhibition.
+Sewn by local tailors, the pieces created for the show combine Kenya’s traditional khanga fabric and Polish linen.

-A tribute to the coconut palm by photographers Witek Orski and Biko Wesa, whose installation celebrates the tree’s centrality in Giriama culture.
+Community also features a tribute to the coconut palm by photographers Witek Orski and Biko Wesa.
+Their installation in a hilltop village overlooking Kilifi Creek celebrates the tree’s centrality in Giriama culture.

-A testimony in painting and sculpture to the power of love that takes fossilised remains of the earliest humans as its starting point.
-Created by painters Zbigniew Rogalski and Richard Onyango, the installation features recreations of bones found in Kenya and pictogram illustration of the stages of modern life to illustrate connections and bonds that perpetuate the species.
+Painters Zbigniew Rogalski and Richard Onyango present a testimony in painting and sculpture to the power of love that takes fossilised remains of the earliest humans as its starting point.
+The installation features recreations of bones found in Kenya and pictogram illustration of the stages of modern life to illustrate connections and bonds that perpetuate the species.

-A scale-model mock-up for a sculpture entitled “Ushaha fitswa” (Hidden Treasure), which artists Shaila Resia Agha and Aneta Grzeszykowska conceived to honor the DUOS Festival patron (Mekatilili wa Menza).
-The artists envision sub-sea placement of their monumental mask sculpture near the mouth of Kilifi Creek, where it will provide a habitat for marine life in an area suffering from environmental damage to the coral reef that buffers local beaches against erosion by the Indian Ocean.
+A scale-model mock-up for a sculpture entitled “Ushaha fitswa” (Hidden Treasure), which artists Shaila Resia Agha and Aneta Grzeszykowska conceived to honor the DUOS Festival patron.
+The artists envision placement of their monumental mask sculpture on the ocean floor near the mouth of Kilifi Creek, where it will provide a habitat for marine life in an area suffering from damage to the coral reef that buffers the area’s Indian Ocean beaches against erosion.

-Images and artefacts from a celebration in Street Art of themes and experiences common to women in Kenya.
+Images and artefacts from a celebration in Street Art of themes and experiences common to women in Kenya also are part of the show.
 Gathered by artists Linda Shuma and Natalia Szostak from members of the Kesho Kenya educational organization, their stories provided the basis for the stenciled slogans spray-painted on the walls of the Pwani University campus and around the town of Kilifi in an effort to raise awareness about the traditions and determinants that locate women in the country’s male-dominated culture.

-As an additional work that accompanies the exhibitions of DUOS Festival works, there is a painting by Said Luganje Kahindi “Girl in African Mask”, which depicts a modern-day image of East African life.
+Also accompanying the exhibitions of DUOS Festival works is a painting by Said Luganje Kahindi “Girl in African Mask”, which depicts a modern-day image of East African life.
 Working under the nickname Gendo, the Pwani University student won a competition for young artists organised in the first edition of the DUOS Festival.